kristofzerbe/kiko.io/source/_posts/2026/Geohashes-for-my-photos.md

 ## node-geohash

 Of course, there are libraries available that convert GPS coordinates to geohashes.
 It's just maths, after all.
-As my website is based on Hexo and therefore Node.JS, I've extended my photo generator – which reads the EXIF data from new photos and saves it to JSON files – using [Ning Sun](https://github.com/sunng87)'s script **[node-geohash](https://github.com/sunng87/node-geohash)**:
+As my website is based on Hexo and therefore Node.JS, I've extended my [photo generator](https://github.com/kristofzerbe/kiko.io/blob/master/lib/photo-generator.cjs) – which reads the EXIF data from new photos while importing and saves it to JSON files – using [Ning Sun](https://github.com/sunng87)'s script **[node-geohash](https://github.com/sunng87/node-geohash)**:

 ```js
 const geohash = require('ngeohash');